bquast/rddtools-article/README.md

 2013) and `KernSmooth` (M. Wand 2015) packages.
 Furthermore, general algorithms such as non-parametric regression from the `np` package (Hayfield and Racine 2008) is made accessible for RDD through the `rdd_data` framework.

 In addition to this, it implements several tools for RDD analysis that were previously unavailable.

--   Simple visualisation of the data using binned-plot: `plot()`

 Bandwidth Selection
 -------------------

-Two new mehtods for Bandwidth selection are included.
+Two new methods for Bandwidth selection are included.

 -   MSE-RDD bandwidth procedure of (G. Imbens and Kalyanaraman 2012):
     `rdd_bw_ik()`